HILLSBOROUGH

 HILLSBOROUGH DINING

 Wow, here’s a sampling.
-Panciuto's chef, Aaron Vandemark, was nominated as a semifinalist each year from 2011 - 2016 "Best Chef: Southeast” by the James Beard Foundation, and by Food and Wine Magazine for "The People's Best New Chef 2011.”
+Hillsborough Bakeshop & Past Co chef, Aaron Vandemark, was nominated as a semifinalist each year from 2011 - 2016 "Best Chef: Southeast” by the James Beard Foundation, and by Food and Wine Magazine for "The People's Best New Chef 2011.”
 The Wooden Nickel is the kind of bar where you’re just as likely to find a bunch of bikers as you would be to chat with a Ph.d candidate in Shakespeare.
 It’s beer and bar food and fun.
-On Churton Street is James Pharmacy, a local seafood joint located in the town's former pharmacy.
 Saratoga Grill: Think fresh mesquite and charcoal grilled seafood, beef and steak, high quality ingredients and snappy service.
 Find Antonia’s Italian restaurant and Radius Pizza.
-Around the corner is Cup-A-Joe, best coffee in town or any town.
+Around the corner is on West King Street is Nomad's with traditional ethnic dishes and craft cocktails and Cup-A-Joe, best coffee in town or any town.
+Don't forget the Saturday Eno River Farmers Market.
 The list goes on and on.
 Enjoy!

 • Street Night Lights